miku/productivego/Slides.md

 # Go is fast enough

 * that is one that I particularly like
-* there is an optimum for a given problem, between how fast it is, and how quickly you can implement it
+* there is a (assumed) optimum for a given problem, between how fast it is, and how quickly you can implement it

+A tradeoff between time spent and runtime, e.g. as you **increase** the time spent on programming, the running time **comes down**.

 ![](static/exp.png)